The most magical, best bookshops in Scotland to get lost in.

 + Booking flights: I use Skyscanner when researching and booking my flights as I find them to have the best deals.
 I also use Google Flights to compare flights I’ve found on Skyscanner.

-+ Accommodation: I rely on Booking.com and Airbnb when booking my accommodation in Scotland.
++ Accommodation: I use Booking.com when booking my accommodation in Scotland.
 Sometimes I’ll use Expedia, and I also use Hostelworld to book hostels [pay a small deposit to book, free cancellation].

 + Travel insurance: I always recommend booking travel insurance for any trip you take.
 Personally I use CoverMore– I used to sell this insurance when I was a travel agent and dealt with claims on behalf of my customers frequently and they were really easy to deal with.
 World Nomads is also another high-quality insurance provider I recommend.